How to Use Licorice on Face According to Ayurvedic Skincare Principles

 The question posed by many is, does licorice root powder lighten skin?
 Ayurveda puts the effect in a different perspective: licorice does not bleach the skin but makes the skin clear and even-coloured by defying pigmentation.
 This difference is relevant in order to develop realistic expectations.

-• Mixing with milk for dry skin
+- Mixing with milk for dry skin

-• Adding rose water for the oily skin
+- Adding rose water for the oily skin

-• To add brightness, add turmeric
+- To add brightness, add turmeric

-• Mixed with aloe for calming effects
+- Mixed with aloe for calming effects

-These applications once again demonstrate the flexibility of licorice benefits for skin, and how to use licorice on face under various conditions.
+These applications highlight the versatility of licorice across different skin concerns and skin types.
 Regular use, protection against the sun and using soft cleansers improve results.

 Although licorice will help treat pigmentation and inflammation, hydration is vital to healthy skin.
 Lack of moisture or damaged barriers may enhance dullness and sensitivity to make any form of treatment less productive.